 In the Middle Ages the church ran the only hospitals.
 A hospital dedicated to St John the Baptist opened outside the east gate in the 12th century.
 It was closed in 1485.
 A leper hostel dedicated to St Bartholomew opened east of the town in the late 12th century.

 In the 13th century friars arrived in Oxford.
 The friars were like monks except instead of withdrawing from the world they went out to preach and help the poor.
-In Oxford there were Franciscan friars, known as grey friars because of the colour of their costumes.
-There were also Dominicans friars (known as black friars) Carmelites and Augustinians.
+In Medieval Oxford, there were Franciscan friars, known as grey friars because of the color of their costumes.
+There were also Dominican friars (known as black friars) Carmelites and Augustinians.

 OXFORD IN THE 16th CENTURY